GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### If you start removing things, if you get to the point where if you were to remove anything more it would not work any more — at this point it is beautiful.
 >
-> ~ *Linus Torvalds*
+> ~ *Joe Armstrong (programmer)*

 ---
 ## 🏎 Quick Facts